Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 ✅ Included

-• Grand Palace entrance ticket — ฿500/person (included in tour price, nothing to pay at gate)
+• Grand Palace entrance ticket — ฿500/person (pre-included)

-• Wat Pho entrance ticket — ฿300/person (included in tour price)
+• Wat Pho entrance ticket — ฿300/person (pre-included)

-• Dedicated English-speaking guide throughout the full tour
+• Dedicated English-speaking guide throughout the visit

 • Bottled water